The Adapter Becomes the Ideology Layer

 Fine-tuning used to sound like a major institutional act.
 A model owner changed model weights, trained on a dataset, produced a new checkpoint, and deployed a specialized system.
 That picture still exists.
 But a different pattern has become normal: keep the large base model mostly fixed and attach a small learned modification.

 Low-Rank Adaptation, or LoRA, is the best-known version of that pattern.
 The 2021 LoRA paper described a method that freezes pretrained model weights and inserts trainable low-rank matrices into transformer layers.
 The authors reported that, compared with full fine-tuning of GPT-3-scale models, LoRA could reduce trainable parameters by 10,000 times and GPU memory requirements by three times while preserving strong task performance.
+QLoRA later pushed the same governance problem into cheaper hardware by backpropagating through a frozen 4-bit quantized base model into LoRA adapters.

 The common institutional fact is not the exact training method.
 It is the emergence of customized model behavior as a normal deployable artifact.
 A base model is no longer the whole system.
-The system is the base model plus the adapter, fine-tune, checkpoint, router, prompt, retrieval layer, tool policy, and evaluation record.
+The system is the base model plus the adapter, post-training recipe, checkpoint, router, prompt, retrieval layer, tool policy, and evaluation record.

 Same Base, Different Institution